rmsmportier/CMSCI120Base/chapter6.md

 test_object("height",
             undefined_msg = "Did you create variable *height*?", incorrect_msg = "Check the syntax used to assign value to *height*, and the value returned from *CalcHeight*.")

+success_msg("Excellent!!!
+That was probably the hardest of the functions to make operational.")

 ```

 --- type:NormalExercise lang:python xp:100 skills:1 key:3715de0f86